Examiner: My Forms

 My Forms View

 When you first access the My Forms page in ITAM, you will be presented with a view of all the forms available to the organizations you oversee.
-On the left, any folders created to organize the available forms will be displayed.
-On the right, any forms not organized into a folder will be displayed.
+Any folders created to organize the available forms will be displayed on the left, and any forms not organized into a folder will be displayed on the right.

 Expanding Forms and Folders

 To access a particular form, you must expose the action icons.
-If the form is not in a folder, you simply need to click on it, and the action icons associated with that form will be displayed.
-If the form is contained in a folder, you will first need to click on the folder name to expose the forms contained within it and then click on the form with which you would like to interact to expose the icons.
+If the form is not in a folder, you need to click on it, and the action icons associated with that form will be displayed.
+If the form is in a folder, you must first click on the folder name to expose the forms in accordion style.

 Searching for Forms

 As more forms are added to your entity, it can be easy to lose track of where various forms are kept.
-Instead of clicking through the various folders searching for a form, you can use the provided search capability to facilitate quickly finding the form you need.
+Instead of clicking through the multiple folders searching for a form, you can use the provided search capability to find the form you need quickly.

 Viewing Form Entries